-Any work performed at UTHealth involving agents of known or potential pathogenicity for humans, animals, or plants must be conducted in a manner that affords protection to workers, animals, and the surrounding community and environment.
-The Environmental Health and Safety Biological Safety Program at UTHealth was established to ensure that adequate administrative and operational protection measures are in place.
-The UTHealth Biological Safety Program, which consists of the Institutional Biosafety Committee (IBC), and Environmental Health and Safety (EH&S), provides this manual in order to outline the responsibilities of all parties involved in obtaining and using biological hazards, recombinant or synthetic nucleic acid molecules, or working in a patient care setting at UTHealth.
-The Biological Safety Program is also responsible for the following:
+Any work performed at UTHealth Houston involving biological agents of known or potential pathogenicity for humans, animals, or plants must be conducted in a manner that affords protection to workers, animals, and the surrounding community and environment.
+The Environmental Health and Safety (EHS) Biological Safety Program at UTHealth Houston was established to ensure that adequate administrative and operational protection measures are in place.
+UTHealth HoustonEHS is responsible to maintain this manual which is reviewed and it is approved by the Institutional Biosafety Committee (IBC).EHS This manual outlines the responsibilities of all parties involved in obtaining and using biological hazards, recombinant or synthetic nucleic acid molecules, or working in a patient care setting at UTHealth Houston.
+The EHS Biological Safety Program is also responsible for the following:

-- > State the training required by all individuals working with biological hazards. - Advise all individuals working with hazardous biological agents of their rights and responsibilities under federal and state laws. - Manage the Bloodborne Pathogens Exposure Control Plan and Tuberculosis Exposure Control Plan for UTHealth. - Prescribe the use of medical surveillance and preventive procedures such as health histories and vaccinations. - Provide the worker with a reference to assist in the safe handling of pathogenic agents. - > Provide information on zoonotic diseases transmissible from animal to man. - > Provide information on the proper treatment and disposal of wastes. - > State the steps to be taken in the case of spills or other emergencies. - Provide guidance for the control and prevention of person-to-person or patient-tohealthcare worker infections in human clinical activities.
+- Identify and provide the training required by all individuals working with biological hazards. - Advise all individuals working with hazardous biological agents of their rights and responsibilities under federal and state laws. - Manage the Bloodborne Pathogens Exposure Control Plan and Tuberculosis Exposure Control Plan for UTHealth Houston. - Prescribe the use of medical surveillance and preventive procedures such as health histories and vaccinations. - Provide the worker with a reference to assist in the safe handling of pathogenic agents and materials. - Provide information on zoonotic diseases transmissible from animals to humans. - > Provide information on the proper treatment and disposal of wastes. - State the steps to be taken in the case of spills or other emergencies. - ➤ In cooperation with Infection Prevention and Control, provide guidance for the control and prevention of person-to-person or patient-to-healthcare worker infections in human clinical activities.